Latent Generative Solvers for Generalizable Long-Term Physics Simulation: Model Architectures Details

 \subsection{Latent Generative Solvers}

-P2VAE's AdamW optimizer is used with $\beta_1=0.9$ and $\beta_2=0.995$, cosine learning rate schedule with 10\% of linear warm up, and a weight decay of 1e-4; PFFT's AdamW optimizer is used with $\beta_1=0.9$ and $\beta_2=0.95$, cosine learning rate schedule with 10\% of linear warm up, and a weight decay of 1e-4.
+PhyVAE's AdamW optimizer is used with $\beta_1=0.9$ and $\beta_2=0.995$, cosine learning rate schedule with 10\% of linear warm up, and a weight decay of 1e-4; PFlowFT's AdamW optimizer is used with $\beta_1=0.9$ and $\beta_2=0.95$, cosine learning rate schedule with 10\% of linear warm up, and a weight decay of 1e-4.
 Base learning rates of 1e-4 for a 256 batch size are adjusted linearly to batch sizes to balance convergence speed and training stability.

-We stack 12 layers of SiT unit in each FFT and 12 heads of attention, given embedding dimension 768 (without further notice, we accompany 1 head per 64 model dimension).
+We stack 12 layers of SiT~\citep{ma2024sitexploringflowdiffusionbased} unit in each FlowFT and 12 heads of attention, given embedding dimension 768 (without further notice, we accompany 1 head per 64 model dimension).
 LGS has 138M parameter, with a dedicated 1.334GFLOPs per sample, regardless of the latent encoding process which is precomputed.